-The NRC staff is currently developing guidance, including a Standard Review Plan, a final Regulatory Guide for implementing the License Termination Rule and the DandD Screen Model for use by NRC in reviewing and evaluating plans and information submitted by licensees to support the decommissioning of nuclear facilities.
-To obtain input from the regulated community on issues that will need to be addressed in the guidance, the NRC staff intends to hold workshops on dose modeling, surveys, demonstrating ALARA, and restricted use/alternate criteria.
+The NRC staff is currently developing guidance, including a Standard Review Plan and the DandD Screen Model for use by NRC in reviewing and evaluating plans and information submitted by licensees to support the decommissioning of nuclear facilities.
+To obtain input from the regulated community on issues that will need to be addressed in the guidance, the NRC staff has held workshops on dose modeling, surveys, demonstrating ALARA, and restricted use/alternate criteria.
 NRC staff currently expects to complete the development of this guidance in mid-2000.

 Although the focus of this paper has been the decommissioning of NRC materials licenses, the guidance developed by NRC staff in the SRP will be used to evaluate the applicable portions of decommissioning plans, PSDARs and LTPs.
-In addition, the guidance in DG-4006 and the DandD Screen software will be used by all NRC licensees to demonstrate that their facility is suitable for release and license termination.
+In addition, the DandD Screen software will be used by all NRC licensees to demonstrate that their facility is suitable for release and license termination.
 This guidance will also be used by NRC staff to evaluate the information submitted by NRC licensees to support the decommissioning of their facilities.